adharshkamath/example-site/_posts/2020-04-07-second-post.md

 ---
 layout: post
-title: "First post on the site"
+title: "Second post on the site"
 date: 2020-04-07
 ---